 -

-Configure Kyuubi connection information: To use a custom account and password to run Kyuubi tasks, follow this document to customize the Kyuubi connection information.
+Configure Kyuubi connection information: Set up a custom account and password for logging on to Kyuubi to run tasks.

 -

-After you configure the EMR computing resource, you can use EMR-related nodes in Data Studio to develop tasks.
+After you configure the EMR computing resource, use EMR-related nodes in Data Studio for data development.